Today's startups for tomorrow's economy

 Accelerates help for Georgia farmers and food producers.
 In 2020, GRA launched Greater Yield, an accelerator to support ag tech in Georgia, a crucial but underserved industry segment.
 GRA has helped shape ag tech companies around 14 projects.
 Beyond investment, GRA’s accelerator provides farmers and food producers with face-to-face time with mentors.

 Elevates Georgia’s national profile.
-The GRA venture story is a compelling part of the state’s economic development narrative, and GRA’s programs have strengthened bonds within the larger innovation community.
+The GRA I&E story is a compelling part of the state’s economic development narrative, and GRA’s programs have strengthened bonds within the larger innovation community.

 Promotes entrepreneurship on campuses.
 In the early 2000s, Georgia’s research universities sparked few startup companies.
 Today, research faculty have a clearer blueprint – and guiding hand – for launching a business around an invention.
 GRA has been instrumental in changing that culture over the years.

 Forges new connections between industry and universities.
-GRA is not a passive investor; we constantly look for and fill gaps in the university venture development ecosystem.
-The counsel and guidance provided by GRA’s corps of industry advisors often opens doors for the leaders of young companies, connecting them with venture capital sources, prospective customers and other market advisors.
+GRA is not a passive investor; we constantly look for and fill gaps in the university entrepreneurship and tech transfer ecosystem.
+The counsel and guidance provided by GRA’s corps of senior advisors often opens doors for the leaders of young companies, connecting them with venture capital sources, prospective customers and other market advisors.

 How the program works

-GRA’s venture development program is both proactive and responsive.
+GRA’s Innovation & Entrepreneurship program is both proactive and responsive.

 We first help universities spot the opportunity – i.e., identify discoveries and inventions that have market potential.